Temporary bypass opens around old bridge in Decatur

 On March 24, the stage was set to replace the rapidly deteriorating bridge structure with the opening of a temporary bypass around Wolf Creek on Arkansas 59 near Crystal Lake Road.

 But the bypass is not without a few shortcomings, officials said.
-First, the access road leading to Crystal Lake Road is too narrow.
-Two cars can not pass without going off the side of the pavement.
-Moreover, the southbound lane on the north end is also narrow and somewhat tricky and tends to surprise drivers traveling into Decatur.
+The access road leading to Crystal Lake Road is too narrow; two cars cannot pass without going off the side of the pavement.
+The southbound lane on the north end is also narrow and tricky and tends to surprise drivers traveling into Decatur.

 For these reasons, the highway department has dropped the speed limit from 55 mph to 45 mph from the top of the hill to the north of the bridge all the way into Decatur.

 The new Wolf Creek Bridge is expected to be complete by early summer.
-Once complete, the new bridge is expected to cut down the number of accidents and deaths at the Crystal Lake Road intersection and enable motorists to have a clear view of the road once they top the hill to the north.
+It is expected to cut down the number of accidents and deaths at the Crystal Lake Road intersection.